JasonEVE0/ReactTimer/README.md

 # How to use
 1. clone the project
-2. navigate to the directory and run npm start
+2. navigate to the folder
+2. > npm install
+2. > npm start

 # Details
 The widget is made up of a stopwatch and timer, the user can easily switch between these modes by clicking the timer/stopwatch button.